pranabdas/python-tutorial/docs/django/webapp.md

 ---
 title: Building webapp using Django framework
-sidebar_label: Building webapps
+sidebar_label: Django
 ---
 Django is a python web framework that helps you build rich interactive web apps.
-Mozilla, Dropbox, Instagram, Wikipedia, Spotify are some of the websites built using Django.
+Mozilla, Dropbox, Wikipedia, Spotify are some of the websites built using Django framework.
 First of make sure you have `virtualenv` installed, it helps keep your project dependencies separate.
 Create a new project directory, and activate `virtualenv`:
 ```bash